gluschenko/panlingo/README.md

 | FastText | ✅   | ❌ *   | ❌    | ❌   |
 | Whatlang | ✅   | ❌ *   | ❌    | ❌ * |

-\* Ports for another planforms are planned
+\* Ports for another platforms are planned

 ## Project structure